dssg/hitchhikers-guide/sources/curriculum/setup/git-and-github/basic_git_tutorial/00_GitBasicTutorial.md

 git status
 ```

-2. Tell git which files have changed and you are interested to be in the next snapshot
+2. Tell git which files have changed and you are interested to be in the next snapshot.

+Note -- It's good practie to add a single file at a time.

 ```
-git add <filename>
+git add {filename}
 ```